A Guide for Earth Day Environmental Activism

 - Thinking Outside the Box

 Since the 1950s, it’s estimated that we’ve produced 9 billion tons of plastic and less than 10 percent of that plastic is recycled.
-While many are aware of the enormous island of plastic floating somewhere in the middle of the Pacific, it’s now apparent that island is significantly larger than we thought.
+While many are aware of the enormous island of plastic floating somewhere in the middle of the Pacific, it’s now apparent that the island is significantly larger than we thought.
 In fact, it’s now three times the size of France.

-The Great Pacific Garbage Patch, as its referred to, is thought to contain nearly two trillion pieces of plastic, and weigh 80,000 tons.
+The Great Pacific Garbage Patch, as it’s referred to, is thought to contain nearly two trillion pieces of plastic, and weigh 80,000 tons.
 That’s 250 pieces of plastic for every human on Earth.
-No country wants to take responsibility for the garbage patch because it is too far from any one nation’s shores and it would be an expensive endeavor to clean up.
+No country wants to take responsibility for the garbage patch because it is too far from anyone nation’s shores and it would be an expensive endeavor to clean up.

 If there’s anything to take away from Slat’s efforts, it’s that the actions of one determined individual really can lead to change far greater and far more noble than any government.
 If we keep this in mind, while making conscious decisions to reduce waste and live sustainably, we can allow Mother Earth to heal herself.